Ultimaker/Meta/PythonCodeConventions.md

 In this case, mypy will inform that the call using the floating point value is not valid:
 __mypytest.py:10: error: Argument 1 to "fib" has incompatible type "float"; expected "int"__

-The following construct is _only_ allowed in case of circular dependencies, otherwise use regular import statements.
+The following construct is _only_ allowed in case of unavoidable circular dependencies, otherwise regular import statements MUST be used.
 ``` python
 MYPY = False
 if MYPY: